nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### <i class="fa-solid fa-floppy-disk"></i> Saving the data

-AddressBook data are saved in the hard disk automatically after any command that changes the data.
-There is no need to save manually.
+KonTActs data are automatically saved in the hard disk after every command that changes data.
+You do not need to save the data manually.

+However, it is always good practice to have a local backup :D You can do this with the [export](#exporting-data-into-csv-file-export) command.

 --------------------------------------------------------------------------------------------------------------------

 ### <i class="fa-solid fa-pen"></i> Editing the data file

-AddressBook data are saved automatically as a JSON file `[JAR file location]/data/addressbook.json`.
-Advanced users are welcome to update data directly by editing that data file.
+KonTActs data are saved automatically as a JSON file `[JAR file location]/data/addressbook.json`.

 <box type="warning" icon=":fa-solid-circle-exclamation:" light>

+**Recommended for more advanced and seasoned users**
+- Data in the JSON file can be edited.
-If your changes to the data file makes its format invalid, AddressBook will discard all data and start with an empty data file at the next run.
-Hence, it is recommended to take a backup of the file before editing it.<br>
+- If your changes to the data file results in an invalid format, KonTActs will discard all data and start with an empty data file at the next run.
+- It is recommended to create a backup of the file before editing it.
+This can be done with the [export](#exporting-data-into-csv-file-export) command.
-Furthermore, certain edits can cause the AddressBook to behave in unexpected ways (e.g., if a value entered is outside the acceptable range).
+- Certain edits can also cause the KonTActs to behave in unexpected ways (e.g., if a value entered is outside the acceptable range).
 Therefore, edit the data file only if you are confident that you can update it correctly.

 </box>